The good and the bad

 International criminals, some of the world's worst

 At this time how could I not add Vladimir Putin to the list?
-Due to his unjustified, inexcusable, murderous and barbaric invasion of Ukraine, by the time of writing, he was guilty of hundreds, possibly thousands of deaths.
+Due to his unjustified, inexcusable, murderous and barbaric invasion of Ukraine, by early 2024, he was guilty of thousands of innocent civilian deaths.

 And on the other side of the world, Chinese dictator Xi Jinping was guilty of forcing his tyrannical rule on the people of Hong Kong, plainly very much against their will.
 He intends to do the same to the people of Taiwan, by military force if need be.

-I have mentioned Donald Trump above and at some length on another page.
-His potential for evil acts was limited by the American democratic system.
+I have mentioned Donald Trump above and at some length on two other pages Real USA and a page of his own.
+His potential for evil acts was limited by the American democratic system for a time, will he make a comeback?

 Some stand-out criminal Australians